🌺

 Supermarkets: Your Most Reliable Base

 Whole Foods (Honolulu, Kahului) and Down to Earth natural food stores carry a wide range of clearly labelled plant-based products.
-Larger Foodland and Times Supermarket branches stock a good vegan selection.
-Allergen labelling on packaged products is strong under US law — useful for supermarkets and packaged foods, though it does not solve café menus, bakery cabinets, or restaurant cooking methods.
-Selection varies by branch; larger stores in main centres carry the broadest ranges.
+Larger Foodland and Times Supermarket branches also stock a good vegan selection.
+Allergen labelling on packaged products is strong under US law, though it does not solve cafe menus, bakery cabinets, or restaurant cooking methods.
+Range differs between branches; larger stores in main centres carry the broadest selection.

 01